APS IH / August 2010

 The APS program administrator:

-• within seven calendar days, discusses relevant issues with the DADS Guardianship Services ROM or designee during the conference call, and tries to reach an agreement on the pending referral and the needs of the client.
+• within seven calendar days, discusses relevant issues with the HHSC Guardianship Services ROM or designee during the conference call, and tries to reach an agreement on the pending referral and the needs of the client.

-If the DADS Guardianship Services ROM and the APS program administrator do not agree on the best approach for the client, the APS program administrator consults with the APS district director.
-Within three calendar days of receiving the DADS ROM’s decision, the program administrator may send the Request for GRC Review (on Smiley) to the APS state office Director of Performance and Policy Development for consideration on whether to request a meeting of the Guardianship Review Committee.
+If the HHSC Guardianship Services ROM and the APS program administrator do not agree on the best approach for the client, the APS program administrator consults with the APS district director.
+Within three calendar days of receiving the HHSC ROM’s decision, the program administrator may send the Request for GRC Review (on Smiley) to the APS state office Director of Performance and Policy Development for consideration on whether to request a meeting of the Guardianship Review Committee.

 See Appendix V: Guardianship Memorandum of Understanding